 Matthew Hodgson averaged 3.5 points, 2.4 rebounds, and 0.1 assists during the season.
 He made an immediate impact with an 18-point debut, which remains one of the highest-scoring debut games by an Australian player.

 Despite Randle’s remarkable individual season, the 36ers finished just outside the playoffs in fifth place with a 14-14 record.
-At season’s end, Randle was named to the All-NBL First Team, while Johnson earned All-NBL Second Team honors.
+At season’s end, Randle was named to the All-NBL First Team, while Johnson earned All-NBL Second Team honours.

 2016/17